If you or someone you know is in immediate danger, call the police on 999.

 The Poole Domestic Abuse Project provides safe and confidential support for anyone experiencing domestic abuse and anyone seeking seeking advice for someone else.
 They also hold weekly drop in sessions for those who seek advice or have concerns and are worried about someone.
 You can call their 24 hour helpline for more information on 01202 710777.

-A Multi Agency Risk Assessment Conference (MARAC) is a local, multi agency victim-focused meeting where information is shared on the highest risk cases of domestic violence and abuse between different statutory and voluntary sector agencies, more information can be found here.
+A Multi Agency Risk Assessment Conference (MARAC) is a local, multi agency victim-focused meeting where information is shared on the highest risk cases of domestic violence and abuse between different statutory and voluntary sector agencies.

 National Domestic Violence Helpline - Help and support for women